choonggg/buda/README.md

 # Buda

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/buda`.
+An attempt to copy [Roda](https://github.com/jeremyevans/roda) exactly to learn the inner workings of a Rack based framework.

 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation